EnMasseProject/enmasse/console/console-init/ui/mock-console-server/README.md

 # Closing connection

-To close a connection, call `closeConnection` passing the Metadata object associated with the connection to close.
+To close a connection, call `closeConnection` passing the ObjectMeta object associated with the connection to close.

 ```